veezee-music/veezee-server-example/README.md

 ## How to use

-You'll need a server that supports `.htaccess` such as Apache 2.4.
+Install dependencies using Composer with command `composer install`.
+Now You'll need a server that supports `.htaccess` such as Apache 2.4.
 You can then create a virtual host and set its root directory to `/wwwroot` of this project.

 Then go to `wwwroot/` and rename the `example-content` folder to `content`.
 Also in `wwwroot` rename the `.example-htaccess` to `.htaccess` and then open it and change line 31 to match your setup (local address in which you configured Apache to run veezee server).